 By the time we reached the end, and there were many moments where we thought we were climbing the last peak only to get to the top of it and see 3 others still to go.
 We were all exhausted but especially me as my fitness level was so far below the others.
 But it was great to have a bunch of my best and most supportive friends on the hike to encourage me.
 If there had been someone less fit or able than me I would have spent the whole time worrying about them and feeling guilty as I chose the route.
 We were a group of six and it meant that at times some could power on ahead whilst we took it slower, and vice versa.

 The worst point was where the path took you all the way down a steep valley and back up again.
 I had a serious sense of humour failure at this point but with no choice other than to keep going, I pressed on.
 I don’t have photos of that section as I was in a seriously dark mood.
 But short of calling in a helicopter to rescue you...you’re stuck.
 Another good analogy: when the going gets tough, keep going!

 When we got to the tourist centre at the cable car area with all these people who had ridden up I felt like shouting I WALKED HERE YOU KNOW but to be fair I needn’t have bothered as I resembled a sweaty potato.
 I fell upon a packet of biltong and a bottle of cold water and slumped into a chair.
 I kept looking over the edge and thinking, did I really hike up here?
 Proud moment.

-No photos of me as I was not camera ready.
+No photos of me though as I was not camera ready.
 In any way.

-We got the cable car back down (Although three of the group chose to run down because they were completely insane) and then went back to our villa, ate lunch and flopped.
+We got the cable car back down (Although three of the group chose to run down because they were completely insane) and then went back to our air bnb, ate lunch and flopped.
 I am now reading by the pool and considering a gin and tonic at any...minute...now...